ember-cli/ember-page-title/README.md

 This mixin provides support for document.title use in the router.
 This is an extraction of a PR from ember (https://github.com/emberjs/ember.js/pull/3689).

-### Installing
+### Installing via ember-cli

-If inside an ember-cli project, you can install the mixin as an addon and skip all other setup involved.
+If inside an ember-cli project, you can install the mixin as an addon in a single command:

 ```bash
 npm install --save-dev ember-document-title
 ```

-Otherwise, install the mixin using bower:
+And you're done!
+No need to continue!! :)

+### Installing via bower

 ```bash
 bower install --save paddle8/ember-document-title